imsujinpark/blog/aboutme.md

 Robert Walters is a world-leading recruitment consulting firm.

-I, as a consultant of the Tech & Transformation Team, specialised in recruiting Technology professionals such as Software Engineers, C-levels, PMs, UI/UX designers, etc. I was in charge of:
+I, as a recruitment consultant of the Tech & Transformation Team, specialised in recruiting Technology professionals such as Software Engineers, C-levels, PMs, UI/UX designers, etc. I was in charge of:

 * providing human resources market analysis;
 * consulting on staffing/hiring decisions;